 In addition to changes in national regulations, regional developments are providing tax efficiencies tied to economic stimulus activities.
 Hainan Province, the Greater Bay Area and other regions/areas have implemented a series of special IIT incentives for international employees and financial incentives for companies for the acquisition and retention of talent.

-These developments are occurring at a time when the China tax authority has enhanced its capability to analyse ‘big data’, and in turn, is targetting companies and even industries for tax audits where taxation is not compliantly managed.
+These developments are occurring at a time when the China tax authority has enhanced its capability to analyse ‘big data’, and in turn, is targeting companies and even industries for tax audits where taxation is not compliantly managed.

 Changes in preferential tax treatment for annual bonuses

 From 1 January 2022 annual bonus payments made to a China tax resident shall be taxed alongside ‘comprehensive income’.
-Accordingly, the ability to efficinently tax bonus payments by applying annual tax bands and rates will cease to apply after tax year 2021.
+Accordingly, the ability to efficiently tax bonus payments by applying annual tax bands and rates will cease to apply after tax year 2021.

 Importantly, annual bonuses paid to non-residents of China still benefit from preferential tax treatment and this policy can be applied on an ongoing basis until there is a further regulation update.
 For companies with internationally mobile employees, it will be important to identify the implications for year-end bonus payments, incentive payments falling into the new tax year.
 Similarly companies with internationally mobile employees into or out of China should review the potential tax residency of forthcoming employee relocation to determine whether the continuing preferential treatment could be applied.